Metropolis of Pergamon: From early Christianity to 15th century

 The Christian community of Pergamon was one of the earliest established in Asia Minor during the 1st century AD.
 It also comprised one of the Seven Churches of Asia mentioned at the New Testament Book of Revelation, written by John the Apostle.
 According to the Christian tradition, Antipas was appointed bishop of Pergamon, by John.
 He was martyred there in 92 AD.
 Pergamon became the see of a bishopric under the jurisdiction of the Metropolis of Ephesus.

 During the 13th century the local bishopric was promoted to a metropolis.
 However, it soon ceased to exist as a result of the Turkish conquest of the area in the 1310s, the subsequent decline of the local Christian population and the later destruction of Pergamon by the hordes of Timur.
-Thus, during the following centuries, the region became again part of the wider Metropolis of Ephesus.
+By 1387, the metropolis of Pergamon was assumed by Ephesus, due to their shared decline.
+By the 15th century, the metropolis of Pergamon had disappeared from the records.